Marine One: Long-distance transport

 Marine One is transported via C-17 Globemaster or C-5 Galaxy military transport planes (as is the president's limousine) wherever the president travels within the US, as well as overseas.
-Even if, during a foreign trip, the president does not use Marine One, at least one helicopter is on standby in a hangar of a local airport or air base to depart if need be.
+Even if, during a foreign trip, the president does not plan to use Marine One, at least one helicopter is on standby in a hangar of a local airport or air base to depart if need be.